youyanggu/covid19_projections/path-to-herd-immunity.md

 {% include iframe_vaccination.html %}
 *Note:* Our infections estimates include all new infected individuals of the SARS-CoV-2 virus, not just those that took a COVID-19 test and tested positive.
 As of January 2021, we estimate the true number of infected individuals in the US to be roughly 2-4x higher than the reported cases (25-50% detection rate).
 See our writeup, [Estimating True Infections](/estimating-true-infections-revisited), for a more detailed look into this subject.

-Note #2: We stopped updating CDC vaccination data on March 8, 2021.
+*Note #2*: We stopped updating CDC vaccination data on March 8, 2021.
 For the latest time series, visit the [CDC website](https://covid.cdc.gov/covid-data-tracker/#vaccination-trends) or [our GitHub](https://github.com/youyanggu/covid19-cdc-vaccination-data).
 See our old plots through March 8 [here](/vaccination_cdc).

 [Back to Top](#top)

 ## Comparison: Projected vs Actual

-**New April 26** Below is a comparison of our last model update on March 5, 2021 with what happened since.
+**\*New April 26\*** Below is a comparison of our last model update on March 5, 2021 with what happened since.
 Our vaccination numbers come from the [CDC](https://covid.cdc.gov/covid-data-tracker/#vaccination-trends), while infection estimates comes from applying a [multiplier](/estimating-true-infections-revisited/#prevalence-ratio) to [JHU CSSE](https://coronavirus.jhu.edu/) cases data.
 {% include_relative comparison-last-updated.md %}
 {% include iframe_path_to_normality_comparison.html %}